Stories by Storie

 The story of Little Red Riding Hood has been a staple in homes and classrooms for decades.
 But, did you know that many authors have adapted the story?
 Some books represent different cultures from around the world, while others just put a humorous twist on the original.
 Whether you're reading these stories to compare and contrast or just for fun, here are some of my favorite versions of Little Red Riding Hood.

-You can click on any of the covers below to learn more about these Little Red Riding Hood stories, or click the buttons to shop these books on Amazon or Bookshop.
+You can click on any of the titles below to learn more about these Little Red Riding Hood stories, or click the buttons to shop these books on Amazon or Bookshop.

 AMAZON